Church Music Ministries Department

 MUCO5111/5211 Applied Conducting for Non-Majors (1 or 2 hours)

 This course is designed to introduce students to basic conducting techniques and score study.
-Prerequisite: MUTH5301 or passing an instructor- designed theory exam to prove a reasonable level of competence in notational reading.
+Prerequisite: MUTH5301.
+Or approval by the professor.

 MUCO5201 Ensemble Leadership (2 hours)